a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

 There are a few different methods we could use to create admin users.
 Using the `flask shell` command, we can execute arbitrary statements to create admin users.
 Or, we could create a function and store it in a file in our project, then run the function through the command-line.
 However, both of these methods are cumbersome and would require documentation if anyone else needed to create an admin user.

 My preferred solution is to expose a command in the Flask CLI that can create both regular and admin users.
 To do so, open `run.py` in the project root folder.
-First, add the import statement below:
+First, update the import statements to include `click` (**Line 4** below):

-{{< highlight python "linenos=table,linenostart=4" >}}import click{{< /highlight >}}
+{{< highlight python "linenos=table,hl_lines=4" >}}"""Flask CLI/Application entry point."""
+import os

+import click

+from app import create_app, db from app.models.token_blacklist import BlacklistedToken from app.models.user import User from app.models.widget import Widget{{< /highlight >}}

 Then, add the content below and save the file: